MC-Stream/Shiny-Ninja/README.md

 # Shiny-Ninja
 Programs Testing different skills and skill levels.

-Using data and programing to solve financial problems with available technology.
+Using data and programing to solve financial and quantitative analysis with available technology.

+Running financial simulations.

+Collaborative work with fellow programmers to create basic web applications.

 ---
 ### Python/Pandas via VSC and/or Jupyter